dendibakh/perf-book/chapters/15-Epilog/15-1 Acknowledgements.md

 \hfill \break

 Also, I would like to thank the following people.
-Jumana Mundichipparakkal from ARM, for helping me write about ARM PMU features in [@sec:PmuChapter].
+Jumana Mundichipparakkal from Arm, for helping me write about Arm PMU features in [@sec:PmuChapter].
 Yann Collet, the author of Zstandard, for providing me with the information about the internal workings of Zstd for [@sec:ThreadCountScalingStudy].
 Ciaran McHale, for finding tons of grammar mistakes in my initial draft.
 Nick Black for proofreading and editing the final version of the book.
 Peter Veentjer, Amir Aupov, and Charles-Francois Natali for various edits and suggestions.

 I'm also thankful to the whole performance community for countless blog articles and papers.
 I was able to learn a lot from reading blogs by Travis Downs, Daniel Lemire, Andi Kleen, Agner Fog, Bruce Dawson, Brendan Gregg, and many others.
 I stand on the shoulders of giants, and the success of this book should not be attributed only to myself.
 This book is my way to thank and give back to the whole community.